 "Public Key" means the key of a key pair used to verify a digital signature and listed in the Digital Signature Certificate;

-"Registration Authority" or "RA" is an entity engaged by CA to facilitate the submission of applicants' credentials to CA for eKYC account creation and issuance of DSC.
+"Registration Authority" or "RA" is an entity engaged by CA to facilitate the submission of applicants' credentials to CA for eKYC account creation.

 "Relying Party" is a recipient who acts in reliance on a certificate and digital signature.